 Dear Parents & Carers,

 As your child is not in the affected bubble, they DO NOT need to self-isolate at the present time.
-In line with guidance from Public Health England we will be deep cleaning all affected classrooms and areas of the school.

 I would like to kindly ask all parents, carers and family members to avoid discussing this case on social media or via Whatsapp groups as this can often create misinformation and increase anxiety unnecessarily.
 Please be assured that we will contact parents should any aspect of this situation change and therefore you can rely on the academy for any official news.